maevekrueger/UFPF_metagenomics/README.md

 ### Supplementary Tables
 - Contains supplementary data tables that are cited throughout our manuscript.

+### WGCNA Tables
+- Contains the supplementary module lists demonstrating the specific microbial species/pathways associated with the UFPF, Wallen PD, and HMP2 IBD modules, as well as module scores for each dataset, represented by the module eigengenes from the WGCNA analysis.

 ### Caffiene Intake
 - Demonstrates how total lifetime caffiene intake was calculated based upon the subject reported intake of caffienated coffee, tea, and soda.